-yllion: Details and examples

 The corresponding Chinese "long scale" numerals are given, with the traditional form listed before the simplified form.
-Same numerals are used in the Chinese "short scale" (new number name every power of 10 after 1000 (or 103+n)), "myriad scale" (new number name every 104n), and "mid scale" (new number name every 108n).
-Today these numerals are still in use, but are used in their "myriad scale" values, which is also used in Japanese and in Korean.
+Same numerals are used in the Ancient Greek numeral system, and also the Chinese "short scale" (new number name every power of 10 after 1000 (or 103+n)), "myriad scale" (new number name every 104n), and "mid scale" (new number name every 108n).
+Today these Chinese numerals are still in use, but are used in their "myriad scale" values, which is also used in Japanese and in Korean.
 For a more extensive table, see Myriad system.